opensearch-project/OpenSearch/CONTRIBUTING.md

 ## Ways to Contribute

 **Please note:**  OpenSearch is a fork of [Elasticsearch 7.10.2](https://github.com/elastic/elasticsearch), and is currently in a pre-alpha state.
-We are still in the process of renaming and forking.
+We are still in the process of forking.
 If you do find references to Elasticsearch (outside of attributions and copyrights!) please let us know.

 ### Bug Reports